Frequently Asked Questions

 A. Call me at 402-459-5823 and I can reserve your spot with 1/2 down by credit card over the phone.
 I will also hold a spot pending receipt of a check within 5 business days, as long as we are over 60 days before our season starts in March.

 Q. How fast do you book up?

 A. About 1/2 of our spots for the next spring are taken by the time the current spring season is over.
 The rest will book throughout the year and generally through til January or February until we are full.
-In 2007 we turned away 20 hunters once we were full, so don't wait too long.
+Every year we have to turn away hunters once we were full, so don't wait too long.